alhajee/ckan/doc/maintaining/filestore.rst

 pairs will be treated as if they are a JSON object.
 The extra key ``upload`` is used to actually post the binary data.

-For example, to create a new CKAN resource and upload a file to it using `curl <http://curl.haxx.se/>`_:
+For example, to create a new FMLD resource and upload a file to it using `curl <http://curl.haxx.se/>`_:

 .. parsed-literal::